 "It will be challenging to assess if an innovation project reached it's goals if the goals are based on the end result, as the end result was not known when the targets were set."

 It is important to remember that though innovation- and operation projects are different and require different conditions to flourish, they are both needed to make companies survive over time.
 If we cannot renew ourselves, we will become obsolete.
-If we cannot realize and exploit our current core business, we will not earn enough money to survive today and finance our efforts to stay competitive over time.
+If we cannot realize and exploit our current core business, we will not earn enough money to survive today and finance our efforts to have a competitive advantage over time.

 Different types of Innovation